 The Sub-Fund contributes through its investments to the following environmental objectives: climate change mitigation and climate change adaptation.
-The Sub-Fund does not have as its objective a carbon footprint reduction objective but will exclude Companies with a Co2 intensity greater than 500 tCO2/mEUR and aims to achieve carbon emissions 50% lower than its reference indicator (STOXX 600 Europe NR until 31.12.2024 and MSCI Europe NR as from 1.1.2025), measured monthly by carbon intensity (tCO2/mUSD revenue converted to Euros; aggregated at portfolio level (Scope 1 and 2 of GHG emissions).
+The Sub-Fund does not have as its objective a carbon footprint reduction objective but will exclude Companies with a Co2 intensity greater than 500 tCO2/mEUR and aims to achieve carbon emissions 50% lower than its reference indicator (MSCI Europe NR), measured monthly by carbon intensity (tCO2/ mUSD revenue converted to Euros; aggregated at portfolio level (Scope 1 and 2 of GHG emissions).